Kaali (2018 film): Plot

-Bharath is a surgeon in America.
-Every time he sleeps, he gets a recurring dream about a bull chasing a baby and a woman's voice; this leaves him confused.
-When Bharath's mother goes into an emergency transplant surgery, he decides to be her donor.
-Still, his father reveals that it may not be possible because he is an adopted son.
+Bharath, a surgeon in America, experiences recurring dreams about a bull and a woman's voice.
+After his mother's emergency transplant surgery, Bharath decides to be her donor, but his father reveals he is adopted.
 After his mother's successful surgery, Bharath goes to India to find out about his biological parents.
-Upon inquiry in the orphanage that he grew up in, he finds his mother's village and goes there.
-Bharath befriends villager Gopi, and they find that Bharath's mother's name is Parvathy, his actual name was Kaali, and she died trying to save him from a charging bull.
-Bharath assumes his given name Kaali, but when he asks about his father, nobody seems to know who he is, so he sets up a free clinic in the village and tries to do a DNA match test of all the patients who come there.
-The villagers line up to receive free treatment from him, and there is a sharp decrease in the number of patients coming to a local Siddha doctor named Valli.
-She becomes upset but later learns of Kaali's good nature.
+He meets villager Gopi and learns that his mother's name is Parvathy, and his real name is Kaali.
+Bharath assumes Kaali's given name, but nobody knows his father.
+He sets up a free clinic in the village and conducts a DNA match test on patients.
+It leads to a decrease in the number of patients coming to a local Siddha doctor named Valli, who becomes upset but later learns Kaali's good nature.

-Meanwhile, Kaali and Gopi have suspicions about the village head Periyasamy because he is left-handed, like Kaali.
+Meanwhile, Kaali and Gopi have suspicions about the village head, Periyasamy, because he is left-handed, like Kaali.
 They get him drunk and ask about his past, where a young Periyasamy is in love with his college mate, but they face opposition from their parents due to caste differences.
-They plan to elope when they find that his girlfriend is pregnant, but due to problems at his house and communal riots in the village, Periyasamy arrives later than expected, and his girlfriend consumes poison and dies upon thinking that he had betrayed her.
-When Kaali asks his girlfriend's name, Periyasamy tells that she is Thenmozhi, and Kaali realizes that Periyasamy is not his father.
+They plan to elope when they find that his girlfriend is pregnant, but due to problems at his house and communal riots in the village, Periyasamy arrives later than expected.
+His girlfriend consumes poison and dies upon thinking that he has betrayed her.
+When Kaali asks his girlfriend's name, Periyasamy tells him that she is Thenmozhi, and Kaali realises that Periyasamy is not his father.